Frequently Asked Questions for Incoming Students

 Q: What is the difference between my permanent address and my mailing address?

 A: Your mailing address is the address where you would like for VCU to send your acceptance letter and I-20 after it has been processed.
 Your permanent address is the address where you presently live.

-If you are an international student applying for an F-1 visa, you should put your address in your country as the permanent address.
+If you are an international student applying for an F-1 visa, you should put your address in your country as a permanent address.
 This information is required to issue your immigration documents.

 Q: I already have a university degree.
 Is it still necessary for me to provide my high school transcripts or diploma?

 A: One of the requirements for study is that the applicant must complete a minimum of high school before enrolling in ELP.
 Therefore, if you already have a university degree, you can provide a copy of your university transcript or degree instead of your high school documents.